 Q: Sorry.
 A: It’s okay.

 Q: So flirting?
 Is that what happens next?
 A: In a manner of speaking.
-What you’re going to want to do is buy the mansion directly across the lake from hers and then throw a couple of parties for her benefit, all without ever actually inviting her or even speaking to her.
+What you’re going to want to do is buy the mansion directly across the bay from hers and then throw a couple of parties for her benefit, all without ever actually inviting her or even speaking to her.
 Just stare at her house from time to time.
 Like really eyeball it.
 As for the parties themselves, I’m talking big.
 I’m talking extravagant.
 I’m talking people getting run over in the driveway and guys fighting hobos in your garden.
 Real ragers.

-Q: What if she doesn’t live near a lake?
+Q: What if she doesn’t live near a bay?
 A: Then I can’t help you.
 God, you’re making this difficult.
 Anyway, cultivate a widespread reputation so she’ll hear talk of your riches long before the two of you actually reunite.
 You want your sexy cufflinks to speak for themselves.
 I think this courtship is going well so far.
 How do you think it’s going?

 Q: I’m not sure.
 In this hypothetical courtship of ours, I haven’t seen her in five years and also she’s married to another man.
 A: Perfect!
 We’ve got her right where we want her.
 Now, coordinate a secret meeting between the two of you using as many mutual friends as you can muster, just to make things even more needlessly complicated.
 Don’t forget to jump out a window at one point and throw your shirts everywhere.
 This will be very sexy.